OstapBlautsiak/Data-quality-Power-BI-modeling-project/README.md

 ## Repository Structure
 * Data_Model_Remodeling.pbix — The primary Power BI file containing the remodeled star schema (saved with randomized/masked data for confidentiality).
+* raw_tables.xlsx - A file containing raw tables and data obtained directly from the source.
 * README.md — Project documentation and architecture logs.

 ---